PDC-support/singularity-introduction/PITCHME.md

 ## The Docker container software

 - The most know and utilized container software
-- Facilites workflow for creating, maintaining and distributing software
+- Facilitates workflow for creating, maintaining and distributing software
 - Easy to install, well documented, standardized
 - Used by many scientist